What is Cyber Liability Insurance? Is It Worth It?

 Like most insurance policies, the choices vary in the range of coverage, policy limits, optional riders and deductibles.

-Here are some typical First-party coverages you will find in a cyber liability policy:
+Here are some typical first-party coverages you’ll find in a cyber liability policy:

 Lawsuits and Other Post-Cyberattack Claims